Install Arch Linux on a laptop

 Prologue

-To install Arch Linux, it is highly recommended to read Arch Linux's Installation Guide, then try to install Arch Linux manually or with an installer.
-The official archinstall is nice.
+Arch Linux's Installation Guide, then try to install Arch Linux manually or

 Personally, I prefer to install Arch Linux step by step as this is a more customizable way.
 In the following instruction, I'll start from the Set the console keyboard layout section of Arch Linux's Installation Guide.